saukrtz/E-Commerce-ETL-Orchestration-Pipeline/README.md

 ## 🗺️ System Architecture

-The pipeline orchestrates the flow of data from raw flat files in Cloud Storage, through Python-based transformation workers, and finally into an optimized BigQuery data warehouse.
+[cite_start]The pipeline orchestrates the flow of data from raw flat files in Cloud Storage[cite: 6, 62].

 ```mermaid
 graph TD